 Summary of Chapter 3:

-We learn more about Okonkwo’s past.
-Unlike his friends, he is born into poverty and inherits nothing from his debt-ridden father.
+We start to learn more about Okonkwo’s past.
+Unlike his friends, he is born into poverty and does not inherit anything from his debt-ridden father.
 Unoka, Okonkwo’s father, went to the tribe’s oracle, Agbala, to find out why he had such awful harvests, according to a popular myth repeated in Okonkwo’s hometown.
 The story jumps back to Unoka interacting with the oracle when Okonkwo was still a boy many years ago.
-Then, we learn more about Okonkwo’s past.
-Unlike his friends, he was born into poverty and inherited nothing from his debt-ridden father.
+Then, we start to learn more about Okonkwo’s past.
+Unlike his friends, he was born into poverty and did not inherit anything from his debt-ridden father.
 Unoka, Okonkwo’s father, has gone to the tribe’s oracle, Agbala, to find out why he was being punished.

 Before the death of Unoka, he got some severe disease of the stomach, and he was forced to leave the house (the disease was considered an abomination to earth).
 He died under a tree of the evil forest.
-Okonkwo met a man, nawakibie, who helped him to make his wealth and reputation.
+Okonkwo met a man, Nawakibie, who helped him to make his wealth and reputation.
 He works hard not because he is building his future, but he is paying the debts of his late father that make him angry.
-It is a tragic year as some yams are destroyed because of a long period of drought, and the rest of them rotted because of endless floods, but he survives because of his inflexible will.
+It is a tragic year as some yams are killed because of a long period of drought, and the rest of them rotted due to endless floods, but he survives due to his inflexible will.
 Okonkwo does not just break the week of peace; he shatters it.
 First, he shot his wife, luckily it did not hit the target, but it was one of the terrible shots.

 Summary of Chapter 4: